-The firm's external ESG data sources are provided on the basis of yearly subscription models and the firm will constantly assess the value of these services, including as against other services offered by alternative providers.
+The firm's external ESG data sources are provided on the basis of yearly subscription models and the firm will constantly review the value of these services, including to ensure they continue to provide quality research, as well as against other services offered by alternative providers.

 As noted above, the firm's external ESG data sources serve to corroborate the findings of our own fundamental research.
-During 2020, we were satisfied that the provision of services to support our stewardship and ESG efforts was effective and we have continued our subscriptions into 2021.
+During 2021, we were satisfied that the provision of services to support our stewardship and ESG efforts was effective and we have continued our subscriptions into 2022.